Gwillewyn/dnd-item-icons-by-gwill/README.md

 ## Additional items include:
 - A multitude of generic bottles and vials with various coloured content
-- Unspecific generic gem stones of a variety of colours
+- Unspecific generic gemstones of a variety of colours
 - Scrolls and Books
 - Items referred to in starting equipment and toolkits that have no specified individual weight or value listed
 - Items of (to me) unknown origin that my party has been awarded in various campaigns